samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Divine Council

-The characters find themselves before a council of deities who are arguing about the characters’ fate.
+The characters find themselves before a council of deities who are arguing about the characters' fate.
 The characters must convince the council to return them to life.

 #### Escape from the Underworld